ninja7v/Traffic-Simulator/README.md

 We can therefore define the folowing function: ***road index green = argmax{αN(i)+ßS(i)+(1-α-ß)D(i)}***

 with α,ß constants to be found by the optimizer, and i the road index. α and ß will tell which parameter is the most important to consider.
 We initialized them both at 1/3 to give a neutral initialization.
 #### Under the hood
 As this is a non differentiable problem, we discretize the set of solution, find the values of the control points, and fill the set of solution by doing a 2D interpolation.
 Finally, we find the maximum value of this set.

-## 💻Documentation
+## 📖Documentation
 This code is well commented for [Doxygen](https://www.doxygen.nl/index.html).
-Then for more information, open your [Doxywizard](https://www.doxygen.nl/manual/doxywizard_usage.html) and generate the full documentation.
+Hence for more informations, a full documentation can be generated with Doxygen.

 Now it is your turn to create traffic jams !